lybird300/lybird300.github.io/_posts/2015-04-19-LD-genealogy.md

 studies deal with segments measured in kilobases.
 When dealing with unrelated individuals, however, the pedigree is almost completely unknown.

+For human populations
+might be 4,000 and 40,000 generations.
+It must contains more meiosis.
+The more meiosis, and the more the recombination happens, and the shorter the relative region is.
+A number of genetic markers are typed at known position.
+It becomes possible, in principle at least, to map a trait of interest much more accurately.

 Genetic polymorphism is the result of mutations along the branches of genealogical trees.

 All existing copies of a unique mutation can be traced back to the most-recent common